coreos/torus/docs/project-layout.md

 │   ├── aoe
 ```

-The package for using agro as a block device.
+The package for using torus as a block device.
 A reference example of block device volumes.
 `aoe` contains an implementation of an ATA-over-Ethernet server based on a block volume

 ```